Student Life Office

 What is recorded on your transcript depends on the time of the semester you take your medical leave.

-• If your leave will begin before the drop deadline appropriate for your course (semester-long or year-long), no record of your attendance will be recorded on your transcript for that semester.
+• If your leave will begin before the drop deadline, no record of your attendance will be recorded on your transcript for that semester.

-• If your leave begins after the drop deadline, “W” for withdrawal will be entered in your transcript for those courses for that semester.
+• If your leave begins after the drop deadline, “W” for withdrawal will be recorded for courses in which you are currently enrolled.

 Any additional semesters on a medical leave will not be recorded on your transcript unless you withdrew from a year-long class.
 Year long courses will show a “W” for both semesters.